pfgithub/interpunctbot/README.md

 ### Ranking people with emojis

-If a rankmojiChannel is set, MANAGE_ROLES people can rank people using rankmojis in the channel
+If a rankmoji channel is set, MANAGE_ROLES people can rank people using rankmojis in the channel

-    ip!settings rankmojiChannel #channel you can rank people on
+    ip!settings rankmoji channel #channel you can rank people on

 To rank someone, react to their message with a rankmoji containing the role you want to add, then click the check mark that appears